 Most medium-to-large companies allow for hardship withdrawals and 401(k) loans, the main alternative for accessing retirement savings while working.
 (More about 401(k) loans in a moment.)

 401(k) Early Withdrawals vs. Loans

-If you withdraw money from your retirement plan while you’re working at the employer who offered it, you’ll pay a 10% tax penalty and income taxes on the withdrawn amount in most cases and you don’t need to repay what you take out.
+If you withdraw money from your retirement plan while you're working at the employer who offered it, you'll normally pay a 10% tax penalty and income taxes on the withdrawn amount in most cases and you don't need to repay what you take out.
 But the IRS does allow for penalty-free (not income-tax free) withdrawals under limited conditions, including becoming totally disabled; debt for medical expenses exceeding 7.5% of income and a court order for payments to divorced spouse, child or dependent.
 And The CARES Act eliminated the 10% penalty in 2020 for 401(k) withdrawals under $100,000 for people under 59 1/2 facing COVID-19 health or financial issues.

-Here are the three ways the early-withdrawal rules are changing come January 2020:
+Here are the three ways the early-withdrawal rules changed in January 2020:

 1. Under the old rules, hardship withdrawals were limited to the amount of money you'd contributed into the plan.
 The new rules increase the potential pool of savings by including any employer match, profit-sharing contributions and investment earnings.

-3. You’ll be allowed to contribute to your 401(k) immediately following the withdrawal, rather than waiting six months, as in the past.
+3. You're allowed to contribute to your 401(k) immediately following the withdrawal, rather than waiting six months, as in the past.